dmkgll/dmkgll/_posts/2022-08-18-scammed-shitcoins.md

 Still, the comments tell an interesting story.

-*THANK YOU FOR EVERYTHING YOU GUYS DO ITS A BLESSING GOOD LUCK ON THE CAR GIVEAWAY TO EVERYONE WHO ENTERED.*
+> *THANK YOU FOR EVERYTHING YOU GUYS DO ITS A BLESSING GOOD LUCK ON THE CAR GIVEAWAY TO EVERYONE WHO ENTERED.*
+>

-*I need a car but congratulations  to whoever  wins hope it goes to someone who really needs it instead of ppl just wanting  a car   but hey god bless everyone."
+>*I need a car but congratulations  to whoever  wins hope it goes to someone who really needs it instead of ppl just wanting  a car   but hey god bless everyone.*
+>

-*They are truly very talented people, I admire what they are still achieving, hopefully at some point I will be like you 🔑❤️🍀🤑*
+>*They are truly very talented people, I admire what they are still achieving, hopefully at some point I will be like you 🔑❤️🍀🤑*
+>

-*Thank you HighKey Clout For This Info 🤘🏽💯❤️😇 You Guys ROCK!*
+>*Thank you HighKey Clout For This Info 🤘🏽💯❤️😇 You Guys ROCK!*

 Almost every comment is like this, that is, vaccuous fawning that has nothing to do with the video and everything to do with some giveway.